snaco/steam-library-fix/README.md

 ## Notes
 * I am running Regolith Linux based on ubuntu 21.04 LTS dual booting with Windows 10, as much as I would like to say this should work for all linux distros I will warn that this is the only configuration I have tested this on and have no plans on testing it with other distros.

+* this tool will need to be re-run any time you add more games to your shared library and also requires that you install games only with windows, kinda crummy but hey, it works.
+This is due to the nature of the solution being to use symlinks to "trick" linux into thinking your game is stored locally allowing it to utilize all the linux-specific proton magics.